Evgeny-Nik/project_kubernetes_jenkins_docker_ci_cd/README.md

 ## Project Overview

 This project demonstrates a CI/CD pipeline using Jenkins, Docker, and Kubernetes. \
-It involves setting up an EKS cluster with Terraform, deploying a Containerized application, and managing Kubernetes deployments. \
+It involves setting up an EKS cluster with Terraform, deploying a containerized application, and managing Kubernetes deployments. \
 The goal is to provide a robust pipeline for continuous integration and continuous deployment.

 ## Application
-This project uses a Flask weather application that communicates with http requests to a remote REST API (visualcrossing). \
+This project uses a Flask weather application that communicates with http requests to a remote REST API (visualcrossing) and uses gunicorn as a WSGI. \
-Exposed on kubernetes through ClusterIp and Ingress.
+The application is exposed on kubernetes through a ClusterIp service and Ingress.

 ## Jenkins Agent Requirements